-- Getting Started with Foodscraps Composting in 5 easy steps (PDF): 2 pages front and back flyer that explains how the foodscraps program works, what goes in the yellow bin, and how to get started
+- Getting Started with Foodscraps Composting in 5 easy steps (PDF in revision): 2 pages front and back flyer that explains how the foodscraps program works, what goes in the yellow bin, and how to get started

 - Do’s and Don’ts (PDF): One sheet with the most important practices for food-serving businesses

-- Foodscraps Poster (PDF): 11x17 horizontal poster that shows what goes in each of the bins.
+- Foodscraps Poster (PDF in revision): 11x17 horizontal poster that shows what goes in each of the bins.
 Perfect for hanging in your trash area.

 - Compostable Materials Guide and Approved Vendor List (PDF): two page guide to which tableware, green bags, and take-out containers are accepted in our foodscraps program and vendor sources for those products